38 cm is how manyinches: A thorough look to Understanding and Converting Centimeters to Inches

 Real-World Examples: Seeing the Conversion in Action (Continued)

 - Travel & Navigation: When reading road signs or maps in countries using the imperial system, knowing conversions helps you quickly understand distances.
-For instance, if a road sign indicates a distance of 100 cm, converting to inches reveals it’s approximately 39.37 inches – a useful benchmark for estimating travel times or distances.
+Take this case: if a road sign indicates a distance of 100 cm, converting to inches reveals it’s approximately 39.37 inches – a useful benchmark for estimating travel times or distances.

 - DIY Projects: If you’re working on a craft or home improvement project and a pattern or instruction calls for a length in centimeters, converting to inches ensures you’re using the correct tools and materials.
 A piece of fabric measuring 75 cm, for example, would be 29.53 inches, allowing for accurate cutting and assembly.